MindMira/MindMira/CODE_OF_CONDUCT.md

 ### **4. Permanent Ban**
 - **Community Impact**: A pattern of violations, including sustained inappropriate behavior, harassment, or aggression.
 - **Consequence**: Permanent exclusion from all participation in the community.
+-
+### **5. collaborative work rules**
+- **collaborative work rules**: When revising a collaboration, sharing the modifications clearly and specifically through a commit message or explanation.
+This allows all team members to clearly understand the changes and contribute to the project.

 ---